Jozdien/Karma/README.md

 # Karma
-This is the prototype for an emergency management app.
+This is the prototype for an emergency management system.

 Under conditions of duress, one can send out an alert to other users in their vicinity, with colours -yellow, orange, and red, in increasing order- denoting the severity, and time sensitivity, of their situation.
 Their location is then marked on a map, and on resolution, points are awarded to the rescuers, graded by colour-coding.
 These points can later be traded in for government and private subsidies, on taxes and partnered company products.